simonha9/simonha9.github.io/experience/_posts/2019-09-25-sales-application.markdown

 The task was to create an online shopping center featuring various items such as fishing poles, umbrellas, socks and a bunch of other items.
 I worked in an amazing group with 3 of my classmates, many of us beginners to real software development.
 We quickly learned how to design good code, how to implement standard software development practices and methodologies, and how to work as a team.

 ### Technicalities
 The application featured 3 different roles, a Customer, Employee and Admin.
 This was the first Android application that I had created, and I am thankful to have had such a great team to develop it with.
-We climbed the learning curve for Android Studio, as well as
+We climbed the learning curve for Android Studio, as well as worked out the kinks of developing an application with vague requirements as a group.

 The customer could create an account and "shop" with the limited inventory.
-Once an account was created, the customer had the option to load a shopping cart from a previous shopping session, or create a new on entirely.
+Once an account was created, the customer had the option to load a shopping cart from a previous shopping session, or create a new one entirely.

 The Employee had responsibilities of selling items to the customer and managing the inventory.
 The Employee could view a log of recently purchased items and restock/order more items for the inventory.